 The proposed calendar of FAO Governing Bodies and other main sessions conforms the schedule of sessions for the implementation of the Programming, Budgeting and Results-based Monitoring System.

-Outputs: Clear and precise decisions takenonf, and recommendations made to Conference.
+Outputs: Clear and precise decisions and recommendations made to Conference that support legal, ethical, financial and administrative aspects of FAO’s work plan.

 Activities: